Jack-Odell/sparta-fizzbuzz-tdd/README.md

 # How to Run

-To run all programs
+To run all programs you must be located in the sparta-fizzbuzz-tdd folder in the terminal

-To run the FizzBuzz program input into the terminal `ruby lib/fizz_buzz_engine.rb`
+To run the FizzBuzz programand check to see if the tests have passed, input into the terminal `rspec spec/fizz_buzz_engine_spec.rb`